Privacy Policy

 We use the information we collect for the following purposes:

-• Provide the Service: To deliver and maintain the Service functionality
+• Provide the Service: To deliver and maintain the Service functionality, including storing your subscription data, processing payments, and syncing across devices

 • User Support: To respond to your inquiries and provide customer support